bpucker/FlavonoidFriday/README.md

 ### (3) Anthocyanins are colourful pigments ###
 > **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Anthocyanins (Greek: 'blue flower') are pigments with pH-dependent colours ranging from red to blue.
 Their functions include attraction of animals for pollination & seed dispersal, but also protection against abiotic stressors. #FlavonoidFriday (details: https://bit.ly/3uEZz1F)

+While anthocyanins are well known for their colour, it is likely that additional functions in stress response might be even more important (reviewed by Landi et al., 2015).